jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Looking Deeper
 As important as it is to look at trends, it is equally important to consider outliers.
-The report looks at some of the most novel and sophisticated tradecraft observed this year evidence of adversaries enduring capacity for innovation.
+The report looks at some of the most novel and sophisticated tradecraft observed this year — evidence of adversaries’ enduring capacity for innovation.
 The technology sector remained a popular target for eCrime and targeted intrusion adversaries alike.
 A featured case study examines the